elisaj1317/fritter-backend/README.md

 **Throws**

+- `400` if the user tries to follow themselves
+- `409` if the user tries to follow someone they already follow
 - `403` if the user is not logged in
 - `404` if `username` is not a recognized username of any user